alexamies/chinesenotes.com/go/src/cnreader/README-go.md

 ## Potential issues
 If you run out of memory running the cnreader command then you may need to increase the locked memory.
 Edit the /etc/security/limits.conf file to increase this.

+## Analyzing your own corpus
+The cnreader program looks at the file $CNREADER_HOME/data/corpus/collections.csv and analyzes the lists of texts under there.
+To analyze your own corpus, create a new directory tree with your own collections.csv file and set the environment variable CNREADER_HOME to the top of that directory.